ResearchComputing/Documentation/docs/compute/filesystems.md

 ## Scratch Filesystems

-Alpine users are provided a subdirectory on `/scratch/alpine`, the high-performance parallel scratch filesystem meant for I/O from jobs running on that system (e.g., `/scratch/alpine/janedoe`).
+Alpine and Blanca users are provided a subdirectory on `/scratch/alpine`, the high-performance parallel scratch filesystem meant for I/O from jobs running on those system (e.g., `/scratch/alpine/janedoe`).
 By default, each user is limited to a quota of 10 TB worth of storage space and 20M files and directories.
 If you need these limits increased, see our [Scratch Quota Increases policy](../additional-resources/policies.md#alpine-scratch-quota-increases).
-Blanca users should write to
-`/rc_scratch/janedoe` instead of `/scratch/alpine`.

 Scratch space should be used for all compute jobs run on Alpine or Blanca.
 These high-performance scratch directories are **not backed